Warning Signs of Breast Cancer

 If the lumpiness can be felt throughout the breast and feels like your other breast, then it’s likely normal breast tissue.

 Lumps that feel harder or different from the rest of the breast (or the other breast) or that feel like a change should be checked.
-This type of lump may be a sign of breast cancer or a benign breast condition (such as a cyst or fibroadenoma).
+This type of lump may be a sign of breast cancer or a benign (not cancer) breast condition, such as a cyst or fibroadenoma.

 See a health care provider if you: